brotherhoodMonk/gyan/rct.md

 These lifecycle methods have often been misunderstood and subtly misused; furthermore, we anticipate that their potential misuse may be more problematic with async rendering.
 Because of this, we will be adding an “UNSAFE_” prefix to these lifecycles in an upcoming release.
 (Here, “unsafe” refers not to security but instead conveys that code using these lifecycles will be more likely to have bugs in future versions of React, especially once async rendering is enabled.)

 Initialization: This is the stage where the component is constructed with the given Props and default state.
-This is done in the constructor of a Component Class.
+This is done in the constructor of a Component Class. constructor()

-Mounting: Mounting is the stage of rendering the JSX returned by the render method itself. constructor() componentWillMount() render() componentDidMount()
+Mounting: Mounting is the stage of rendering the JSX returned by the render method itself.
+UNSAFE_componentWillMount()
+getDerivedStateFromProps
+render()
+componentDidMount()

-Updating: Updating is the stage when the state of a component is updated and the application is repainted. shouldComponentUpdate componentWillUpdate componentDidUpdate
+Updating: Updating is the stage when the state of a component is updated and the application is repainted. shouldComponentUpdate
+UNSAFE_componentWillUpdate
+getSnapshotBeforeUpdate
+componentDidUpdate

 Unmounting: As the name suggests Unmounting is the final step of the component lifecycle where the component is removed from the page. componentWillUnmount() componentDidCatch()

   What are the lifecycle methods of React?

-  React 16.3+
+  getDerivedStateFromProps:

-  getDerivedStateFromProps: Invoked right before calling render() and is invoked on every render.
+  Invoked right before calling render() and is invoked on every render.
 This exists for rare use cases where you need derived state.
 Worth reading if you need derived state.
   componentDidMount: Executed after first rendering and here all AJAX requests, DOM or state updates, and set up event listeners should occur.
   shouldComponentUpdate: Determines if the component will be updated or not.
 By default it returns true.
 If you are sure that the component doesn't need to render after state or props are updated, you can return false value.
 It is a great place to improve performance as it allows you to prevent a re-render if component receives new prop.
   getSnapshotBeforeUpdate: Executed right before rendered output is committed to the DOM.
 Any value returned by this will be passed into componentDidUpdate().
 This is useful to capture information from the DOM i.e. scroll position.